Icinga/icinga2/doc/09-object-types.md

-  downtime\_depth           | Number                | Whether the service has one or more active downtimes. flapping\_last\_change    | Timestamp             | When the last flapping change occurred (as a UNIX timestamp). flapping\_current         | Number                | Current flapping value in percent (see flapping\_thresholds) flapping                  | Boolean               | Whether the host is flapping between states. state                     | Number                | The current state (0 = OK, 1 = WARNING, 2 = CRITICAL, 3 = UNKNOWN).
+  downtime\_depth           | Number                | Whether the service has one or more active downtimes. flapping\_last\_change    | Timestamp             | When the last flapping change occurred (as a UNIX timestamp). flapping\_current         | Number                | Current flapping value in percent (see flapping\_thresholds) flapping                  | Boolean               | Whether the service is flapping between states. state                     | Number                | The current state (0 = OK, 1 = WARNING, 2 = CRITICAL, 3 = UNKNOWN).
   last\_state               | Number                | The previous state (0 = OK, 1 = WARNING, 2 = CRITICAL, 3 = UNKNOWN).
   last\_hard\_state         | Number                | The last hard state (0 = OK, 1 = WARNING, 2 = CRITICAL, 3 = UNKNOWN).